Tasmima Hossain: Early life

 Hossain was born in 1951 in Dhaka, East Bengal, Pakistan.
 She is originally from Gendaria.

 Career

-Hossain was elected to Parliament in 1996 from Pirojpur-2 as a Jatiya Party candidate.
+Hossain was elected to parliament in 1996 from Pirojpur-2 as a Jatiya Party candidate.
 In 1988, she was made the editor of Anannya magazine.
-He was a founding member of Breaking the Silence, a non profit, and its chairperson for a number of years.
-In 2014, she became the Deputy Editor of The Daily Ittefaq.
-On 4 July 2018, she was made the Editor of The Daily Ittefaq.
+She was a founding member of Breaking the Silence, a non profit, and its chairperson for a number of years.
+In 2014, she became the deputy editor of The Daily Ittefaq.
+On 4 July 2018, she was made the editor of The Daily Ittefaq.

 Personal life

 Hossain is married to Anwar Hossain Manju, the publisher of The Daily Ittefaq.
-Hossain's youngest daughter, Anushay Hossain, is a journalist and political analyst based in the United States.
+Hossain's youngest daughter, Anushay Hossain, is a journalist and former political analyst based in the United States, who in her nonfiction book The Pain Gap, wrote about the influence of her mother during her childhood.